crisishistory/HistoryAIToolkit/docs/source/getting_started.rst

 # Getting Started

+## Prerequisites

+TODO: check which versions of Python this works with

 ## For most Python users

 As of now the project isn't on PyPI, so you'll have to install it from source.